Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Introduction

 \section{Introduction}

-Neutron-rich materials released from mergers of binary neutron stars (BNS) and black hole--neutron star (BH--NS) binaries undergo rapid neutron capture process ($r$-process), which has long been proposed to account for most of the elements heavier than iron in the universe \citep{lattimer1974,lattimer1976,symbalisty1982}. \cite{li1998} first predicted that the radioactive decays of these $r$-process nuclei can provide a heating source for powering a new type of transient days to week following a BNS or BH--NS merger.
-The detailed research by \cite{metzger2010} suggested that the luminosity of such an radioactivity-powered transient is around several times $10^{41}\,{\rm erg}\,{\rm s}^{-1}$, which is a factor of $\sim10^3$ higher than that of a typical nova, so that such a transient is called a ``kilonova''.
-The characteristics of the lightcurves, peak luminosities, timescales, and spectra of the kilonova emission have been widely investigated theoretically \citep{kulkarni2005,rosswog2007,roberts2011,barnes2013,kasen2013,kasen2015,kasen2017,tanaka2013,yu2013,grossman2014,metzger2014a,metzger2014b,perego2014,wanajo2014,just2015,martin2015,fernandez2016,metzger2017,kawaguchi2020}.
+{Neutron-rich materials released from mergers of binary neutron star (BNS) and black hole--neutron star (BH--NS) binaries undergo the rapid neutron capture process ($r$-process), which has long been proposed to account for about half of the elements heavier than iron in the universe \citep{lattimer1974,lattimer1976,symbalisty1982}}. \cite{li1998} first predicted that the radioactive decays of these $r$-process nuclei can provide a heating source for powering a new type of transient { days to weeks following a BNS or BH--NS merger.} The detailed research by \cite{metzger2010} suggested that the luminosity of {such a radioactivity-powered transient is around several times $10^{41}\,{\rm erg}\,{\rm s}^{-1}$}, which is a factor of $\sim10^3$ higher than that of a typical nova, so that such a transient is called a ``kilonova''.
+The characteristics of the lightcurves, peak luminosities, timescales, and spectra of the kilonova emission have been widely investigated {theoretically \citep[e.g.,][]{kulkarni2005,rosswog2007,roberts2011,barnes2013,kasen2013,kasen2015,kasen2017,tanaka2013,yu2013,grossman2014,metzger2014b,perego2014,fernandez2016,metzger2017,kawaguchi2020}.}